Reliance

 Possible Causes

-Hard water causing mineral deposits, Lack of regular flushing, High operating temperature accelerating scale formation
+Hard water causing mineral deposits, lack of regular flushing, high operating temperature accelerating scale formation.

 How to Fix / Troubleshooting

 Safety first: Turn OFF power or gas.
-Allow water to cool to a safe temperature before draining.
+Allow the water to cool to a safe temperature before draining.
 Use caution when handling hot water and sediment.

 Steps to check: